neilk/lru-memoize/README.md

 - You can afford to burn more memory storing results
 - You don't mind the cache lifetime being tied to node's lifetime

+Note that the LRU cache is right in the node process, and thus does not need to be serialized, and can even share objects.
+This can make it much faster or more convenient than using an external cache server like [memcached][2]

 ### Options

 You can set options for how the underlying LRU cache should work, with a second parameter.
 See the documentation for [node-lru-cache][1]